 Maldon Sea Salt Flakes

 Maldon Sea Salt Flakes are expensive.
 However, a box of this salt will last you well over 1 year.
 I bake and cook a LOT and I have had my box of sea salt flakes for close to 3 years.
 A little bit goes a long way.
 You can use it on all sorts of baked goods (especially anything with chocolate), as well as dinners.
-It’s great when sprinkled lightly on homemade pizza.
+It’s great when sprinkled lightly on veggies like Green Beans with Toasted Almonds or its especially good on Grandma Pie Pizza.

 You can find Maldon Sea Salt Flakes at Whole Foods, Target, a large grocery store, or on Amazon.